Research at CMU During the COVID-19 Pandemic

 Return to on-site research plan submission

-Every individual person, lab/facility and activity that wishes to restart work on-site will be required to be covered by an approved work plan.
+Every individual person, lab/facility and activity that wishes to restart work on-site is required to be covered by an approved work plan.
 Faculty PIs and facility directors are encouraged to review the current plan template (.docx) so that they are familiar with the requirements.
 However, please note the following:

 - Do not submit a plan to the OVPR unless approved to do so by your dean’s office.